omkarcloud/google-maps-scraper/README.md

    - Writing output to CSV and JSON files
    - And Most importantly, defeating Google's Anti-Scraping Measures

-If you are a Web Scraper, we highly recommend that you learn about Botasaurus [here](https://github.com/omkarcloud/botasaurus).

-Botasaurus will really save you countless hours in your career as a Web Scraper.
+If you are a Web Scraper, we highly recommend that you learn about Botasaurus [here](https://github.com/omkarcloud/botasaurus), because Botasaurus will really save you countless hours in your career as a Web Scraper.

 <p align="center">
   <a href="https://github.com/omkarcloud/botasaurus">